 It’s traditional selling.
 And we think tradition should be broken.
-Tradition is a method of doing something because that’s how it's always been done.
+Traditions is a method of doing something because that’s how it's always been done.
 And what’s the point of that?

 If you’re surviving without a CRM, congratulations.
 We wouldn’t be able to do it.
 Spreadsheets are backdated, and the world has gone digital.
 You need to get with the times.
-There are plenty of CRM systems to choose from, but choice means more confusion.
-We use HubSpot, you can learn more about it here.
+There are plenty of CRM systems to choose from, but choice means more confusion - above and beyond the best choice for manufacturers to grow their business is HubSpot.

 Here’s how a CRM can transform your sales activity:

-- Share crucial information — All departments work better when everyone is informed, but sales even more so.
-Avoid cross-contact and sales staff getting under each other’s feet by checking prospect progress and reacting accordingly.
+- Share crucial information.
+All departments work better when everyone is informed, but sales even more so.
+Avoid cross-contact and sales staff getting under each other’s feet by checking prospect progress ad reacting accordingly.

 You have to remember that internal factors are vital, and the internal factors are the people who are making the decision to buy whatever it is you’re selling.
 If you can target the right people, you’re more likely to succeed.